The Practice of Wakefulness

 One does this not by controlling or manipulating the breath, but through Right Effort, letting go of greed and aversion, letting go of micromanaging and any judging, relaxing tension, and using the lightest touch possible.

-Also, while maintaining full, continuous awareness of the breath, we incline the mind to a state of abiding fully in the breath, free from desire or aversion, free from stress or objectification.
+Also, while maintaining full, continuous awareness of the breath, we incline the mind to a state of abiding fully in the breath, to more and more subtle states of mind.

 Understanding The Long and Short Breath